-The Higher Education Opportunity Act enacted on August 14, 2008, requires institutions that maintain on-campus student housing facilities to publish an annual fire safety report that contains information about campus fire safety practices and standards of the institution.
+The Office of Campus Safety prepares this report to comply with The Higher Education Opportunity Act enacted on August 14, 2008, which requires institutions that maintain on-campus student housing facilities to publish an annual fire safety report that contains information about campus fire safety practices and standards of the institution.
 The following report details all information required by this act for Kenyon College.